inmite/imt-crypted-resources/README.md

 This may come handy in case you need to obfuscate the key itself in the binary.

-See the header files for more detailed information on what methods are available.
+See the header files for more detailed information on what methods are available, detailed comments are in the implementation files.

 Licence
 -------